January 24, 1984: Apple ships its first Mac, the mighty Macintosh 128K.

 The Mac project dates back to the late 1970s and the computer’s original creator Jef Raskin.
 He had the revolutionary (and, today, decidedly un-Apple) idea to build an easy-to-use personal computer that everyone could afford.

 Raskin targeted a price point of $500 or less.
 While that’s equal to $1,650 in today’s money, it was far cheaper than the Apple II, which cost $1,298 in 1970s money.
 Even a low-cost TRS-80 — a fairly bare-bones computer sold at Radio Shack — cost $599 at the time.

 Steve Jobs and Raskin wound up clashing over the direction of the project, due to their disagreement on price versus quality.
 Jobs took over the Mac team.
 Raskin wound up releasing a computer based on his original idea, called the Canon Cat a few years later.
 (It failed to take off.)

 Originally, Apple planned to spell the Macintosh as “McIntosh,” a reference to Raskin‘s favorite cultivar of apple.
 (Raskin considered using female names for computers sexist.)

-Apple had to change the spelling, however, since the name already belonged to a high-end audio equipment company called McIntosh Laboratory.
+Apple changed the spelling, however, since the name already belonged to a high-end audio equipment company called McIntosh Laboratory.
 Jobs convinced McIntosh to let Apple use a variant of the name, with the two companies agreeing to a financial settlement.

 Had this not happened, Apple could have called the computer the “MAC,” for “Mouse-Activated Computer.”
 (Some people joked that it actually stood for “Meaningless Acronym Computer.”)

 Macintosh 128K: An iconic computer

-But the Mac brought together ease of use, a focus on personal creativity, and a belief that there was something better for users than the green-text-on-black-screens that were more or less ubiquitous everywhere else.
+But the Mac brought together ease of use, a focus on personal creativity, and a belief that users deserved something better than the green-text-on-black-screens that was more or less ubiquitous at the time.